sidney-eliot/3d-artists-handbook/content/presentation/blender-to-unreal-pipeline.md

 - Import Simple Quinn or Manny from.
 In import window: disable `Animations`, enable `Automatic Bone Orientation`
 - Select the mesh called `SKM_Quinn_Simple_LOD0`.
 And click the uefy button "Extract Mesh" (If you have light version clear parent(Alt+P) instead)
 - Delete all other imported objects
-- Add in an uefy armature (Shift + A > Armature > Uefy Script > Mannequin Metarigs Presets > Quinn89 Metarig/ Manny89 Metarig)
+- Add in an uefy armature (Shift + A > Armature > Uefy Script > Mannequin Metarigs Presets > Quinn89 Metarig / Manny89 Metarig)
 - With the rig selected use the rigify button `Generate Rig` (now there should be a rig and a metarig)
 - Select mesh and shift click on rig and parent with `Armature Deform`
 - The character is now ready to animate.
 Weight paint corrections are also possible (deform bones for weight painting are on layer 24,25,26)